evpozdniakov/WebGL-2.0/03.Uniforms/README.md

 ### Locating a uniform

 Shader code and JavaScript run in separate environments.
 The shader runs on the GPU, while JavaScript runs on the CPU.
-Just naming something in one place doesn’t automatically link it to the other.
+Just naming something in one place doesn't automatically link it to the other.
 In WebGL, locating a uniform means asking the system where that variable actually lives in the shader program.

 So in our shader code we may declare and use our uniform `uColor` of type `vec4` like this: